Last Updated on April 13, 2023 by Rose Morah

 10% of the Model 3 owners recommended Vredestein Quadtrac Pro because of the following reasons:

-- There is no negative effect on the range when compared to the tires that came with Tesla.
-This is because they are good for range and efficiency.
+• There is no negative effect on range.
+Compared to the tires that came with Tesla they are better and good for range and efficiency.

 According to tyrereviews.com, the Vredestein Quadtrac Pro tires offers the following;